yousufCse/lld_flutter/notes/OOAD_README.md

 - Code to an interface rather that to an implemntation.
 - Each class in your application should have only one reason to change.
 - Classes are all about behaviour and functionality.
+- Classes should be open for extension, but closed for modification (the OCP).
+- Avoid duplicate code by abstracting out things that are common and placing them in a single location (the DRY principle)
+- Every object in your system should have a single responsibility, and all the object's service should be focused on carrying out that single responsibility (the SRP).
+- Subclasses should be suitable for their base classes (the LSP).

 1. **OCP - Open Closed Principle**: Classes should be open for extension, and closed for modification.